fleetdm/fleet/handbook/company/why-this-way.md

 ## Why does Fleet value Openness?
 Q: "Hey Mike, what are some of the pros and cons of a company making information public by default?"

-A: "Great question, thanks for asking!
-The path of least resistance is to document confidentially.
-You don’t have to think as hard and every sentence you write is not marketing.
-On the other hand, it’s way easier and way less risky to make something public if you do it from the get-go, rather than declassifying it later.
-And anything Fleet makes public is valuable to other organizations, which is what open source is all about: getting the community involved in fixing the tools they use, and making sure future changes are built upon solid premises."
+A lot of thought went into making Openness one of our values.

+It might be easier to keep company information confidential.
+You don’t have to think so hard about what should or shouldn’t be public.
+Declassifying information later carries risk.
+Anything you release affects how people see your company.

+But we prefer to focus on the benefits.

+Sharing information helps other organizations, which means helping more end users.

+Everything we release is free marketing.
+Publicizing information is marketing itself.
+We’re an open-source company after all.

+Sure, people might point out our mistakes.
+But that just helps us grow.
+And that’s what open source is all about: creating and improving tools together as a community.

 For more thoughts on Fleet's values, visit the [Values section of the Company page in our handbook](https://fleetdm.com/handbook/company#openness).